spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 The Staff Data Scientist has all of the responsibilities of a Senior Data Scientist, plus:

+* Focus on strategic business impact through activation of Data Product use cases
+* Coordinate with a cross-functional group of team members to effect change
 * Develop a technical data science team vision and strategy
 * Review, scale, and enhance operationalized statistical models and algorithms
-*  Mentoring data scientists and data analysts
+* Mentor data scientists and data analysts

 #### Requirements